sandywalker/webui-popover/README.md

 ```

 ###Global Methods

 In some situation, you may want to manipulate the plugin like 'show/hide' popovers by  global methods.
-The new object **WebuiPopovers** is introduced and exposed to the global window object, so you can access these methods with  WebuiPopovers like 'WebuiPopovers.someMethod()...'.
+The new object **WebuiPopovers** is introduced and exposed to the global window object, so you can access these methods like 'WebuiPopovers.someMethod()...'.

 Here are examples of calling code.

 ```javascript